-- 1. Critical Water Source: The aquifer is a non-renewable resource that, if compromised, could affect the health and safety of the entire town.
-Contamination or depletion of the aquifer could lead to significant public health risks and place an undue burden on future generations who will rely on it for drinking water. - 2.
-Preventing Contamination: Industrial and commercial activities have the potential to introduce pollutants into the aquifer.
-These contaminants could include hazardous chemicals, waste byproducts, and other materials that, once introduced into the groundwater system, are difficult, expensive, or impossible to remove or treat.
-By restricting such activities in the APD, the Town can significantly reduce the risk of contamination and preserve the aquifer's ability to provide clean water.
+Critical Water Source: The aquifer is a non-renewable resource that, if compromised, could affect the health and safety of the entire Town.
+Contamination or depletion of the aquifer could lead to significant public health risks and place an undue burden on future generations who will rely on it for drinking water.